AI Search Is Sending Patients to Private Healthcare Price Pages

-Early TreatCompare analytics show patients arriving from ChatGPT and Copilot to compare private healthcare costs, from weight-loss injections and IVF to NHS vs private options.
+Early TreatCompare analytics show patients arriving from ChatGPT, Claude and Copilot to compare private healthcare costs, from weight-loss injections and IVF to NHS vs private options.

 Google is no longer the only front door for patients trying to work out what private healthcare costs.

-In TreatCompare's first month of live SEO testing, early analytics show visitors arriving from ChatGPT and Copilot, as well as Google, Bing, DuckDuckGo and Yahoo, to pages about weight-loss injections, IVF, blood tests, NHS waits and private treatment costs.
+In TreatCompare's first month of live SEO testing, early analytics show visitors arriving from ChatGPT, Claude and Copilot, as well as Google, Bing, DuckDuckGo and Yahoo, to pages about weight-loss injections, IVF, blood tests, NHS waits and private treatment costs.

 The hook is simple: patients appear to be asking AI tools the questions they used to type into Google, then clicking through when they need a more concrete answer.